Silver Support Scheme

-CPF Board will automatically review the Silver Support eligibility every year.
+The CPF Board will automatically review an elderly Singaporean's eligibility for SS every year.

-Singaporeans aged 65 and above who qualify for Silver Support will receive a notification of their Silver Support eligibility in December of the preceding year.
+Elderly Singaporeans who qualify for SS will receive a notification letter from the Board in December of the preceding year.

-Those who turn age 65 later in the year will receive their Silver Support payout in advance of the quarter in which they turn age 65, if they meet all the eligibility criteria.
+Those who turn age 65 later in the year will receive their SS payout in advance of the quarter in which they turn age 65, if they meet all the eligibility criteria.